 What happens if problems arise during an internship?

 Problems that arise during an internship are first addressed between the field supervisor and the student.
 The field liaison is available for problem resolution as needed.
 If problems cannot be resolved between the student, the field liaison and the field supervisor, a Student Review hearing may be called.
 Detailed information can also be found in the "Field Problems and Resolution" and "Student Review" sections.
 If problems arise related to an agency or a supervisor the Agency Problem Resolution Process is followed.

 Can students request to change internships during the year?

-Any decisions about changing internships must be made by the Field Liaison, the Field Supervisor, the Field Education Program and the student.
+Any decisions about changing internships must be made by the field liaison, the field supervisor, the Field Education Program, and the student.
 Students must follow the process outlined in the Proposal to Change Internship.
-Details information can also be found in the "Field Problems and Resolution" section of the Field Manual (PDF).
+Detailed information can also be found in the "Field Problems and Resolution" section of the Field Manual.

 Can students begin internships prior to the official start date?